peterlidee/searchparams-next-15/article/article-5.md

 Received: 'undefined?get=function+%28%29+%7B%0A++++++++return+fn.apply%28this%2C+arguments%29%3B%0A++++++%7D&toString=function+%28%29+%7B%0A++++++++return+fn.apply%28this%2C+arguments%29%3B%0A++++++%7D&sortOrder=asc';
 ```

 This surprised me.
 It looks like our entire mocked object was converted to a string.
-So weird.

 ## URLSearchParams